Osaka withdraws from Tokyo as Raducanu keeps winning in Seoul

 Emma Raducanu and Naomi Osaka faced two different fortunes on Thursday in Asia as one of them advanced while the other one was forced to withdraw.

-Despite losing one break later, she added two more to eventually win the set 6-3 and enter the second one as the player with upper hand.
-And the 2021 US Open champion used the advantage to quickly get a break and after slightly more than an hour, she led 6-3, 4-1 in Seoul.
+And the 2021 US Open champion used the advantage to quickly break Wickmayer's serve again, and after slightly more than an hour, she led 6-3, 4-1 in Seoul.

-On the other hand, Naomi Osaka was supposed to take on the fifth-seeded Beatriz Haddad Maia in the second round.
-However, the 4-time Grand Slam champion was forced to withdraw from the match because of illness and so she spent only around 9 minutes on the courts in Tokyo after her opponent retired already after one game in the first round.
+However, the four-time Grand Slam champion was forced to withdraw from the match because of illness.
+That means that Osaka spent only around nine minutes on the courts in Tokyo after her opponent, Daria Saville, retired already after one game in the first round.